rob-myers/rob-myers.github.io/articles/objective.md

 We'll focus on combining navigation-based behaviours in a flexible manner.
 Game AI should be compositional, not forced into a narrative straight-jacket.
-The environment will be driven by thousands of Traveller-based assets.
+As for the environment, it will be driven by thousands of Traveller-based assets.

 <div
   class="tabs"